 There’s often a disconnect because it’s difficult to quantify the value and ROI of content marketing.
 If you track the following metrics in your reporting, however, you can not only analyze the effectiveness of your content but prove the ROI of your content marketing.

 (Haven’t started content marketing for your business yet?
-Get up to speed with our 11-minute introductory guide here.)
+Get up to speed with our introductory content marketing guide here.)

 Sessions count the number of people that come to your website.
 Paired with time on site, you can also see the amount of time they’re active before leaving.
 This metric is important when looked at on a page-level because it shows which pages—or pieces of content—are seeing the highest traffic, and how long a visitor spends on that page.
 The latter allows you to gauge the value of the page; the longer a visitor is there, the more likely it is that they’ve found value in what they’ve read.